 An interface to the repository of PDDL domains and problems.

 The planning.domains API provides programmatic access to a wide collection of PDDL benchmark domain and problem files.
-All of the physical files can be found in the repository of domains over at BitBucket.
+All of the physical files can be found in the repository of domains over at GitHub.
 You can get a copy for yourself by cloning the repository, or using the command-line utility described below.

 If you find any bugs in the PDDL files (incomplete sets, bad formulations, etc), clone the repository and submit your fix as a pull request.
 Where it makes sense, we will also accept pull requests with entirely new benchmark sets (e.g., after new IPC contests or as a release of a particular suite).
 For now, only classical PDDL benchmarks will be accepted (of any PDDL level / expressivity), but in the future we hope to expand this to other richer formalisms (POND, FOND, RDDL, etc).